Arcsin00/HTB-Support/HTB - Support.md

-**In this walkthrough I will detail the steps that I took to gain root access to the Hack The Box Support machine.**
+**In this walkthrough I will detail the steps that I took to gain root access to the Hack The Box Support machine (retired).**

-### Enumeration
+## Enumeration

 I will begin by enumerating TCP ports on the machine with NMAP using the following switches: